Cardiff City to win at 41/20 with 10Bet

 Leicester City to win at 5/4 with 888sports

-Manchester City to win at 1/12 with Betway
+Birmingham City to win at 11/10 with Ladbrokes

 Get access to free bets and bonuses from top football betting sites.
 Latest promotional offers are available for both New and existing customers!

 A Win Treble is a popular type of accumulator bet, whereby three bets are combined – offering a greater potential reward but with an increased risk as a result.